Civil Service Rifles War Memorial: History

 The memorial was made at Nine Elms Stone Masonry Works in Battersea, south London.
-It was unveiled by the regiment's honorary colonel, Edward, Prince of Wales (wearing the uniform of Welsh Guards colonel) and dedicated by the Reverend E. H. Beattie, the 1st Battalion's chaplain, at a ceremony on 27 January 1924.
-Music was provided by the regimental band and the choir from the nearby St Clement Danes church.
-The Last Post and the Reveille were sounded and the crowd sung the national anthem, God Save the King.
+It was unveiled by the regiment's honorary colonel, Edward, Prince of Wales (wearing the uniform of a colonel in the Welsh Guards) and dedicated by the Reverend E. H. Beattie, the 1st Battalion's chaplain, at a ceremony on 27 January 1924.
+Music was provided by the regimental band and the choir of the nearby church of St Clement Danes.
+The Last Post and the Reveille were sounded and the crowd sang the national anthem, "God Save the King".
 Among others present was the Suffragan Bishop of Willesden, William Perrin, as well as several senior army officers, former members of the regiment, their families, and relatives of deceased members.
 By the time of the ceremony, post-war reorganisations had reduced the Civil Service Rifles in size to two companies and amalgamated it with the Queen's Westminster Rifles to form the 16th Battalion, the London Regiment (Queen's Westminster and Civil Service Rifles), though veterans were determined to maintain the traditions of the old regiment.
 Members of the Civil Service companies of the successor regiment formed a guard of honour during the ceremony.
 Prior to the memorial's unveiling, HM Treasury authorised the Office of Works to take responsibility for its maintenance.

 The lines in the inscription relating to the cadet battalion were added in 1926 after Major Kirby wrote to the Office of Works seeking permission.
 The memorial suffered damage from German bombing during the Second World War and underwent repair and restoration work in the 1950s.
 As former members began to die, some due to wartime injuries, a tradition emerged of a widow laying the first wreath at the annual ceremony on Remembrance Sunday (the closest Sunday to 11 November).
 Surviving members continued to meet at the war memorial until the late 1980s, by which time the attendees were in their nineties.